 Adopt an Intern was born in late 2009 when Joy Lewis (now AAI's CEO), supported and encouraged by her colleagues at the Centre for Scottish Public Policy (CSPP), decided to take action following a spate of requests from talented graduates desperate to work with them for free.

-In 2009 the economy was in a pretty poor state, the creation of new jobs was exceptionally low and all the while more and more graduates were leaving university and joining those already looking for work, desperate to step into the great jobs they'd been told would fall at their newly-graduated feet.
+In 2009 the economy was in a pretty poor state, the creation of new jobs was exceptionally low and more and more graduates were leaving university and joining those already looking for work, desperate to step into the great jobs they'd been told would fall at their newly-graduated feet.
 Graduates were faced with an up-hill battle, exacerbated by their lack of experience in the world of work.
 Too many were finding the only way to get a toe in the door was through unpaid internships and voluntary work.

 Driven to put an end to this culture of unpaid internships, Joy began her dream of supporting unemployed and underemployed graduates into employment by approaching the CSPP's member organisations for their views on a graduate internship programme.
 The support was overwhelming.